Japanese Healthcare System and Health Insurance in Japan

 Foreign students.People receiving any welfare benefits or are in Japan on a visa for medical treatment.

-As a foreigner, if you come to Japan on a temporary visa of 3 months duration and if the visa validity is extended towards the end of the 3 months, you must apply for National Health Insurance.
+As a foreigner, if you come to Japan on a temporary visa for 3 months and the visa validity is extended towards the end of the 3 months, you must apply for National Health Insurance.
 Please note that you should apply for health insurance even if the extension is for the next 3 months or less.

 Moreover, even if you are covered under some international insurance system meant for overseas travelers, you must enroll for the National Health Insurance in Japan if your stay in Japan is over 3 months.